 For many of us the introduction of a Mac OSX and Linux based View Client is an exciting prospect, which will definitely make VMware’s Virtual Desktop offering more attractive to a wider audience who are currently considering a move to a virtual desktop environment.
 It should be pointed out however that the Mac OSX and the Linux View Clients, both which supports PCoIP, is at this stage only a Tech Preview.

 So what can you expect from these new VMware View Client offerings?
 The following is a summary from VMware’s press announcement:

 Head on over to VMware’s Mac OS X View Client page here or their Linux View Client page here for more information.
 The new Linux based VMware View Client can be downloaded from the Ubuntu Software Centre, and Kindle Fire users can download the client from the Amazon App store.
+This is common if you are playing any casino games on your Android mobile phone, losing support coverage is common.
 Another link worth taking a look at is a nice write up by Gabe at Gabe’s Virtual World on installing the Mac OS X View Client.

 Probably the most interesting part of VMware’s View announcement is the inclusion of a client for the Kindle Fire.
 If you’re not familiar with the Kindle Fire, it is Amazon’s latest Kindle offering which in a tablet format has a full colour 7” multi touch screen and is based on Google’s Android operating system.